survivejs/react-book/CONTRIBUTING.md

 I welcome PRs (typo fixes and such).
 If you have some bigger changes in mind, I recommend you open an issue first.
 That way we'll avoid wasting time.

+Note that I maintain a stable branch (`master`) and a development branch (`dev`). `master` is synced only during a release.
+If possible, please create your PRs against `dev` as that will keep things tidier.

 ## Issues

 There are two basic ways you can provide feedback through issues: